-The difficulty in recruiting is separating a category 3 from a category 4 – because they both perform superbly in the interviews.
-They look like High Achievers.
+The difficulty in recruiting is separating a category 3 from a category 4 because they both perform superbly in the interviews.
+They both look like High Achievers.

-Their performance is not disastrous – but continuously unsatisfactory.
-The performance is regularly below par – but it is not bad enough to warrant a termination.
-They, therefore, have a high opportunity cost.
-It is ongoing because they keep with the organisation for years.
+Their performance is not disastrous yet continuously unsatisfactory and regularly below par, however, not bad enough to warrant a termination.
+Therefore, they have a high opportunity cost.
+It is ongoing as they stay with the organisation for years.
 They are truly expensive employees because they continue to underperform.

-Next time you recruit, my advice is to use an Assessment Matrix.
-The Assessment Matrix is the “recruitment blueprint”.
-It is simple to set up.
+Next time you recruit, I recommend the use of an Assessment Matrix.
+The Assessment Matrix is the “recruitment blueprint”, and is simple to set up.

-All the selection criteria is listed down the left side, with the stages of the recruitment process written across the columns.
-Selection criteria is what should be used to assess the candidates’ suitability for your role.
+The selection criteria are listed on the left side, with the stages of the recruitment process heading the following columns.
+Selection criteria are used to assess the candidates’ suitability for your role.

-Each candidate should address the selection criteria at least once during the process; however, we should have multiple and independent sets of verification – also known as double and triple checking.
-For example, if we get three independent observations (initial phone screening, interview and reference checking); which all lead to the same conclusion, then we have minimised our risk.
+Each candidate should address the selection criteria at least once during the process, however, it is better to have multiple, independent sets of verification – also known as double and triple checking.
+For example, if three independent observations (initial phone screening, interview, and reference checking) are obtained that all lead to the same conclusion, then the risk is minimised.

-If a candidate has two positive observations and one negative, this doesn’t mean the candidate is unsuitable, however, the risk is higher for that selection criteria.
-The philosophy is to minimise the risk for all the selection criteria through individual observations.
+A candidate with two positive and one negative observation is not necessarily unsuitable, however, the risk is higher for that selection criteria.
+The philosophy is to minimise the risk for across all selection criteria through individual observations.

-If you are using a recruitment agency this is the least you should expect them to do for you.
-Ask the consultant to show you their process and the Assessment Matrix.
-If they can’t show it to you, you have the right to wonder if you are getting value for money?
+If using a recruitment agency, this is the least that should be expected.
+Ask the consultant to detail their process and the Assessment Matrix.
+If it can’t be shown to you, you have the right to question if you are getting value for money.

 Download an Assessment Matrix template for your personal use: